It ends with us, finally. And it should have ended about eighteen months ago.

 I don't think it's my place to call anyone a narcissist.
 But I do think the criticism points to something real, and it goes beyond red carpet optics.

 There are people you'll never hear about who were pulled into this.
+The poor ADs.
+The below-the-line crew members.
 Junior publicists who had their text messages read out in court filings.
-Assistants and crew members who were deposed and cross-examined over conversations they had at work two years ago.
+Assistants and crew who were deposed and cross-examined over conversations they had at work two years ago.
 People whose names are now permanently attached to this case in search results, not because they did anything wrong, but because they happened to be in the room or on the email chain.
 Stephanie Jones, whose entire career was upended by allegations connected to a smear campaign she says she had nothing to do with.
 These aren't celebrities with PR teams and lawyers on retainer.
 These are people with mortgages and families who spent months dealing with legal threats, sleepless nights, stress, and the kind of anxiety that doesn't just go away when a joint statement is issued on a Monday afternoon.
+People whose reputations were quietly damaged in ways that won't make headlines but will follow them professionally for years.

 I've worked with people caught in the fallout of other people's disputes.
 I know what it does.
 The mental health impact is real.
 The fear of being named publicly is real.
 The feeling that your life has been hijacked by someone else's fight is real.
 And none of it is accounted for in a settlement.
 None of it is mentioned in the joint statement.
 None of it matters to the two people at the centre, because they've moved on.